Tokarsky98/PlaywrightMT/README.md

 To run all tests at once:

 -   `npm run test`

 To run tests in headed mode with a debugger stopped at the start of each test:

 -   `npm run test -- --debug`

 To run tests only on Chromium:

-- `npm run test -- --project=chromium`
+-   `npm run test -- --project=chromium-logged`

 To run single test using its title:

 -   `npm run test -- -g 'test-title'`

 To make sure if test is badly created or just flaky and requires other change:

 -   `npm run test -- -g 'test-title' --retries=1`

 For more usage cases look in `package.json` scripts section.

 ## Limitations

 -   `.env.example` file has valid login and password.
 On `https://www.saucedemo.com/` website you can find other credentials but for now they are configured for `standard_user`.

 ## HTML Reports